 Goat says, "Cow needs to feel good about what she wears.
 That's only fair."
-But what does fair mean, and who gets to decide when something is fair enough?
+It's good to be fair, but fairness can also be used as a weapon.
 Making decisions based on fairness gives power and control to those who claim the right to decide what's fair.